gereleth/gereleth.github.io/_posts/2016-3-2-Telstra-Network-Disruptions-Writeup.md

 [Sacred](https://github.com/IDSIA/sacred) is a tool for organizing, running and logging machine learning experiments.
 It comes with a mongo observer that saves the run's configuration and results to a mongo database.
 I found it very useful especially in conjunction with [Hyperopt](https://github.com/hyperopt/hyperopt) which is a Python library for hyperparameter optimization.

 With these two tools I made practically no manual tuning of any models for this competition.
 I would just define a search space over hyperparameters and an objective function that used a Sacred experiment to calculate CV logloss.
 Then I set it to work overnight, and the next day all configurations and results are just one database query away.

+See a notebook with an example of random forest model tuning [here](https://github.com/gereleth/kaggle-telstra/blob/master/Automatic%20model%20tuning%20with%20Sacred%20and%20Hyperopt.ipynb)

 ## Conclusions